top of page

 • This piece is compiled and written by Fisseha Adugna, Resident of Burtonsville and Member of the Burtonsville Day Celebration Organizing Committee since 2019.
 For any comments or feedback you can reach the writer at: fisseha92@gmail.com

-• Sincere gratitude should go to Larry Hairfield who has been one of the founders of Burtonsville Day celebrations and longtime
+• Sincere gratitude should go to Larry Hairfield who has been one of the founders of Burtonsville Day celebrations and longtime leaders of the events, who generously provided critical information and material for this piece.

 • Special appreciation to Peter Myo Khin for his comments, edits and additional information that has enriched this piece.